 "advisor."
 Not only does the mentor guide the student's selection of courses and serve as the director or first reader of the D.Min.
 Project, but also at least two of the student's courses are normally taken from the mentor.
 Further, when a course in the mentor's area is needed by the student but not available during the student's tenure at Claremont School of Theology, the mentor is expected to provide a Directed Study.
 (This expectation is limited to one such Directed Study per student.)
 A student may petition for a change of mentor but this decision should be made carefully so that the student's completion of the Project is not delayed significantly.
 A change of mentor may be granted only if at least half of the student's coursework remains.
-The petition for a change of mentor is submitted to the Director of the D.Min. program, who monitors the assignment of mentors to assure that the responsibilities for content and administrative mentoring are adequately accomplished and the mentoring responsibilities are fairly distributed throughout the faculty.
+The petition for a change of mentor is submitted to the Associate Dean or Dean to assure that the responsibilities for content and administrative mentoring are adequately accomplished and the mentoring responsibilities are fairly distributed throughout the faculty.